Integrable Deformations of Sigma Models: Drinfel'd doubles, the E -model and Poisson-Lie T-duality

 and used that $\alg{g}$ is a Lagrangian subalgebra with respect to the bilinear form $\lang \cdot,\cdot\rang$, hence

 along with the antisymmetry of the operator $\mathcal{R}$.
 We have therefore recovered the action of the YB deformation of the PCM~\eqref{eq:ybdefgen} as claimed.

-\subsection{Poisson-Lie T-duality.}
+\subsection{Poisson-Lie T-duality}

-The $\mathcal{E}$-model allows us to introduce the notion of Poisson-Lie T-duality.
-For our purposes Poisson-Lie T-dual models are found by integrating out the degrees of freedom associated to different Lagrangian subalgebras in the first-order action~\eqref{eq:doubact}.
+The first-order formalism allows us to introduce the notion of Poisson-Lie T-duality.
+For our purposes, Poisson-Lie T-dual models are found by integrating out the degrees of freedom associated to different Lagrangian subalgebras in the $\mathcal{E}$-model~\eqref{eq:doubact}.
 For example, rather than integrating out the degrees of freedom associated to $\tilde{\alg{g}} \cong \alg{g}_{\mathcal{R}}$, we could instead choose to integrate out those associated to the Lagrangian subalgebra $\alg{g}$ to define a relativistic second-order model on $\grp{G}\backslash\grp{D}$.
-Often there are many inequivalent Lagrangian subalgebras, leading to many different Poisson-Lie T-dual models.
-Poisson-Lie T-duality is a generalisation of T-duality and non-abelian T-duality to models without manifest global symmetries, but whose equations of motion can be written in the form of a non-commutative conservation law.
+Often there are many inequivalent Lagrangian subalgebras, leading to different Poisson-Lie T-dual models.
+Poisson-Lie T-duality is a generalisation of T-duality and non-abelian T-duality to models without manifest global symmetries, but whose equations of motion can be written in the form of a non-commutative conservation law, such as in eq.~\eqref{eq:eomk}.
 Moreover, all of these worldsheet dualities can be understood as canonical transformations on phase space, hence they preserve classical integrability.

 As we have seen, starting from the $\mathcal{E}$-model~\eqref{eq:doubact} with $\mathcal{E}$ defined in~\eqref{eq:eop}, we can recover the YB deformation by integrating out the degrees of freedom associated to the Lagrangian subalgebra $\tilde{\alg{g}} \cong \alg{g}_{\mathcal{R}}$.
 As a particular example of a Poisson-Lie T-dual model, let us instead integrate out the degrees of freedom associated to the Lagrangian subalgebra $\alg{g}$, that is we set